 Doctors aren’t always sure what causes prostatitis.
+Common causes vary depending on whether it is acute vs. chronic and/or infectious vs inflammation.
 Sometimes, an infection in your urinary tract is to blame.
 Other times, it’s due to an injury or nerve damage.
 In many cases, doctors never find the cause.

 Because of that, treatment for prostatitis can be a challenge.
 For some men, it can take months -- or even years -- to recover.

 There’s no sure way to prevent getting this condition, but many small lifestyle changes can help keep your prostate gland healthy.
 They may also help to lower your risk of prostatitis.
 If you already have problems with your prostate, try these tips to ease your symptoms and keep your issue from getting worse.

 Have good hygiene.
 Keep your penis and the area around it clean to prevent infection.

 Stand up when possible.
 When you sit for long periods, it puts pressure on your prostate gland and inflames it over time.
 Try to avoid long bike rides and sitting down for too long.